-In patients insufficiently controlled with 150 mg once daily, the dose of Aprovel can be increased to 300 mg, or other antihypertensive agents can be added.
+In patients insufficiently controlled with 150 mg once daily, the dose of Aprovel can be increased to 300 mg, or other antihypertensive agents can be added (see "Contraindications", "Special warnings and precautions for use", "Interaction with other medicinal products and other forms of interaction" and "Pharmacodynamic properties").
 In particular, the addition of a diuretic such as hydrochlorothiazide has been shown to have an additive effect with Aprovel (see "Interaction with other medicinal products and other forms of interaction").

 In hypertensive type 2 diabetic patients, therapy should be initiated at 150 mg irbesartan once daily and titrated up to 300 mg once daily as the preferred maintenance dose for treatment of renal disease.
-The demonstration of renal benefit of Aprovel in hypertensive type 2 diabetic patients is based on studies where irbesartan was used in addition to other antihypertensive agents, as needed, to reach target blood pressure (see "Pharmacodynamic properties").
+The demonstration of renal benefit of Aprovel in hypertensive type 2 diabetic patients is based on studies where irbesartan was used in addition to other antihypertensive agents, as needed, to reach target blood pressure (see "Contraindications", "Special warnings and precautions for use", "Interaction with other medicinal products and other forms of interaction" and "Pharmacodynamic properties").